rharsh-1020/GeneticGAN/README.md

 <img src="output/Comparison for GAN vs GAN-GA using FID Scores through.png" width="400"/>

-> GAN-GA achieves **lower FID scores**, indicating higher image quality and diversity.
+- **GAN-GA consistently achieves lower FID scores** across epochs compared to GAN.
+- This demonstrates that GAN-GA generates images that are closer to the real data distribution.
+- GAN improves gradually, but GAN-GA converges faster and stabilizes at a better FID.

 ---

 ## 🔹 Outcome Summary

-- Integrating a Genetic Algorithm in the GAN latent space improves image diversity and quality.
+- Integrating a Genetic Algorithm into GAN training improves image diversity and visual quality.
-- GAN-GA outperforms Vanilla GAN in both visual results and FID evaluation.
+- GAN-GA outperforms GAN in both qualitative (image sharpness, diversity) and quantitative (FID score) evaluation.
-- Loss curves suggest better training stability for GAN-GA due to GA-based latent vector evolution.
+- Loss curves show that while GAN-GA introduces higher variance in generator loss, it ultimately leads to better exploration and higher-quality generations.
+- Conclusion: GAN-GA provides faster and more effective convergence than GAN, making it the stronger model for generative tasks.
 ---

 ## ⚡ Notes

+- Results shown here are based on 10 training epochs only.
+The models can be further studied and improved by extending training to more epochs for deeper convergence.
 - The dataset should be organized in ImageFolder format.
-- GAN-GA supports RGB images, while GAN supports grayscale.
+- GAN-GA supports RGB images, while Vanilla GAN supports grayscale.
-- Outputs (images, checkpoints, metrics) are saved in the `outputs/` folder.
+-Outputs (images, plots) are saved in the outputs/ folder.